WHERE TO GO IN EUROPE IN THE SUMMER

 Edinburgh is probably one of the best summer destinations for those, who hate summer or have a sun allergy.

-Just joking, Edinburgh is amazing in summer – all the places are open until late, the sun gets down almost at 11 pm and finally, there’s Edinburgh Festivals lasting for almost the entire month of August.
+Just joking, Edinburgh is amazing in summer – all the places are open until late, the sun gets down almost at 11 pm, and finally, Edinburgh Festivals lasts for almost the entire month of August.

-The Festivals in Edinburgh are world famous and the city gets extremely cheerful and crowded during this time.
-Actually, August is like a long weekend in Edinburgh, because the festive atmosphere spreads to every single visitor of the city and even to the residents of the city!
+The Festival in Edinburgh is world-famous and the city gets extremely cheerful and crowded during this time.
+Actually, August is like a long weekend in Edinburgh,because the festive atmosphere spreads to every visitor of the city and even to the city’s residents

 Lisa runs the travel blog Tripsget – to read more about Edinburgh check out her post 15 absolutely free things to do in Edinburgh